-Our net margins for the three-month period ended March 31, 2020 were \$23.2 million compared to \$23.6 million for the same period of 2019.
-Through March 31, 2020, we collected approximately 41% of our targeted net margin of \$57.0 million for the year ending December 31, 2020.
-These collections are typical as our capacity revenues are generally recorded evenly throughout the year.
-We anticipate our board of directors will approve a budget adjustment by year end so that margins will achieve, but not exceed, the 2020 targeted margins for interest ratio of 1.14.
-As a result, and pursuant to Revenue from Contracts with Customers (Topic 606), we assess our projected margin and annual revenue requirement to meet the targeted margins for interest ratio to determine if a refund liability should be recognized.
-As a result of this assessment, we did not recognize a refund liability as of March 31, 2020 or March 31, 2019.
+Our net margins for the three-month and six-month periods ended June 30, 2020 were \$26.2 million and \$49.4 million, respectively, compared to \$9.4 million and \$33.0 million for the same periods of 2019.
+For the six-months ended June 30, 2020, our net margin was approximately 88% of our targeted net margin of \$56.1 million for the year ending December 31, 2020.
+In June 2020, our board of directors approved a budget revision which will reduce revenues \$6.5 million by year-end.
+We anticipate our board of directors will approve another budget adjustment by year end so that margins will achieve, but not exceed, the 2020 targeted margins for interest ratio of 1.14.
+As a result, and pursuant to Revenue from Contracts with Customers (Topic 606), we assessed our projected margin and annual revenue requirement to meet the targeted margins for interest ratio and recognized cumulative refund liabilities of \$5.9 million and \$4.5 million as of June 30, 2020 and 2019, respectively.
 For additional information regarding our net margin requirements and policy, see "Item 7-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS-Summary of Cooperative Operations-Margins" in our 2019 Form 10-K.